eead-csic-compbio/allopolyploids/README.md

 The protocol is explained in detail in the article (Accepted in The Plant Journal) titled:

-Tracking the Ancestry of Known and ‘Ghost’ Homeologous Subgenomes in Model Grass Brachypodium Polyploids Rubén Sancho, Luis A. Inda, Antonio Díaz-Pérez, David L. Des Marais, Sean Gordon, John P. Vogel, Joanna Lusinska, Robert Hasterok, Bruno Contreras-Moreira, Pilar Catalán.
+Tracking the Ancestry of Known and ‘Ghost’ Homeologous Subgenomes in Model Grass Brachypodium Polyploids.
+Rubén Sancho, Luis A. Inda, Antonio Díaz-Pérez, David L. Des Marais, Sean Gordon, John P. Vogel, Joanna Lusinska, Robert Hasterok, Bruno Contreras-Moreira, Pilar Catalán.

 The supporting information (supplementary tables, figures, appendix and methods) that accompanies this paper can be found at Dryad repository https://doi.org/10.5061/dryad.ncjsxksqw